Head 2 Head

 Anastasiya Kuzmina is best known as the two-time Olympic Sprint Gold medalist, claiming her first title at Vancouver in 2010 and repeating the feat at Sochi in 2014.
 She is the only woman in Olympic Biathlon history to successfully defend an Olympic title.
+She further added to her historic achievements by adding an Olympic mass start Gold medal plus 15K individual and pursuit Silver medals in Pyeongchang.
+Kuzmina now is the only women in Olympic Biathlon history to have won Gold medals in three consecutive OWG.
 Her Vancouver win was the first-ever for the independent nation of Slovakia.

 Kuzmina was born in Tyumen, Russia and is the sister of Russian biathlon star and Olympic Relay Gold medalist Anton Shipulin.
 She started her career competing for Russia, winning two Gold, four Silver and one Bronze medal at the IBU YJWCH for her native country.
 After marrying her husband Daniel, she became a citizen of Slovakia, making her World Cup debut for Slovakia in the 2008-09 season.
 She jumped into prominence that year at the IBU World Championships in Pyeongchang, winning the Silver medal in the mass start.
 That medal proved to be a turning point in her career; with no previous top ten results on her resume, she added two more by the end of that season, plus her first top 30 in the World Cup Total Score.